 You can also use AirPods with any other device that works with Bluetooth speakers and headphones.
 You lose the cool extra features that work with modern Apple devices, but they will function just fine.
 Just go ahead and pair the AirPods like you would pair any other Bluetooth audio receiver.
 The exact method depends on the device you’re using.
 To put the AirPods in pairing mode, just press and hold the setup button on the back until the LED pulses white.

-By default, the double tap gestures for controlling your AirPods are play/pause (right AirPod), and summon Siri (left AirPod).
+By default, the double-tap gestures for controlling your AirPods (first and second generation) are play/pause (right AirPod), and summon Siri (left AirPod).
 You can customize these on your iPhone, in the Settings app.
 The available choices are Siri, play/pause, next track, previous track, and off.

 Siri is handy, but I find I prefer next track on the left, and play/pause on the right.
 Next track is particularly good, because it also works with the skip function in audiobook and podcasts apps.